 As defined in Statute 5352, "hazing" is any action or situation which recklessly or intentionally endangers the mental or physical health or safety of a student or which willfully destroys or removes public or private property for the purpose of initiation or admission into or affiliation with, or as a condition for continued membership in, and organization operation under the sanction of or recognized as an organization by an institution of higher education.
 The term shall include, but not be limited to, brutality of a physical nature, such as whipping, beating, branding, forced calisthenics, exposure to the elements, forced consumption of any food, liquor, drug or other substance abuse, or any other forced physical activity which could adversely affect the physical health and safety of the individual.
-It includes any activity which would subject the individual to extreme mental stress, such as sleep deprivation, forced exclusion from social contact, forced conduct which could result in extreme embarrassment, or any other forced activity which could adversely affect the mental health or dignity of the individual, or any willful destruction or removal of public or private property.
+It includes any activity which would subject the individual to extreme mental stress, such as sleep deprivation, forced activity which could adversely affect the mental health or dignity of the individual, or any willful destruction or removal of public or private property.
 For purposes of this definition, any activity as described in this definition upon which the initiation or admission into or affiliation with or continued membership in an organization is directly or indirectly conditioned is presumed to be "forced" activity, and the willingness of an individual to participate is such activity notwithstanding.